Skip to main content

 • Courses taken as Pass/Fail will not transfer.

-Notification of withdrawal must be made in writing (via email) to the Education Abroad Office before the withdrawal will be officially recognized.
-Otherwise, students will be responsible for all program fees.
-The date on which the written notification is received is the date by which the financial calculation will be determined.
+Notification of withdrawal must be made via the application portal.
+After applying, you may select the option to “request to withdraw” and provide a reason for your withdrawal.
+The Education Abroad team will review this request and confirm via email if it has been recognized.
+Otherwise, you will be responsible for all program fees.
+The date on which the written withdrawal request is received is the date by which the financial calculation will be determined.
 If a balance is due to the Education Abroad Office or the Office of the Bursar at the time of withdrawal, that amount must be paid in a timely manner.
-Note that short-term programs require a minimum number of students to run.

-After the starting date of the program, you will be financially responsible for the entire program fee.
+• After the start date of the program, you will be financially responsible for the entire program fee.
 There will be no refunds for late arrivals or early departures.

 Application Process by Program